hashicorp/consul/website/source/api/catalog.html.md

     sending an array of `Check` objects.

-- `SkipNodeUpdate` `(bool: false)` - Specifies whether to skip updating the node part of the registration.
-Useful in the case where only a health check or service entry on a node needs to be updated.
+- `SkipNodeUpdate` `(bool: false)` - Specifies whether to skip updating the node's information in the registration.
+This is useful in the case where only a health check or service entry on a node needs to be updated or when a register request is intended to  update a service entry or health check.
-  This parameter can be used when a register request is intended for updating a service and/or checks, but doesn't want to overwrite any node information if the node is already registered.
-If the node doesn't exist, it will still be created, but if the node exists, any node portion of the update will not apply.
+  In both use cases, node information will not be overwritten, if the node is already registered.
+Note, if the paramater is enabled for a node that doesn't exist, it will still be created.

 It is important to note that `Check` does not have to be provided with `Service` and vice versa.
 A catalog entry can have either, neither, or both.